Electroconvulsive therapy: Procedure

 The placement of electrodes, as well as the dose and duration of the stimulation is determined on a per-patient basis.

 In unilateral ECT, both electrodes are placed on the same side of the patient's head.
 Unilateral ECT may be used first to minimize side effects such as memory loss.

 In bilateral ECT, the two electrodes are placed on opposite sides of the head.
 Usually bitemporal placement is used, whereby the electrodes are placed on the temples.
 Uncommonly bifrontal placement is used; this involves positioning the electrodes on the patient's forehead, roughly above each eye.

 Unilateral ECT is thought to cause fewer cognitive effects than bilateral treatment, but is less effective unless administered at higher doses.
 Most patients in the US and almost all in the UK receive bilateral ECT.

 The electrodes deliver an electrical stimulus.
 The stimulus levels recommended for ECT are in excess of an individual's seizure threshold: about one and a half times seizure threshold for bilateral ECT and up to 12 times for unilateral ECT.
 Below these levels treatment may not be effective in spite of a seizure, while doses massively above threshold level, especially with bilateral ECT, expose patients to the risk of more severe cognitive impairment without additional therapeutic gains.
 Seizure threshold is determined by trial and error ("dose titration").
 Some psychiatrists use dose titration, some still use "fixed dose" (that is, all patients are given the same dose) and others compromise by roughly estimating a patient's threshold according to age and sex.
 Older men tend to have higher thresholds than younger women, but it is not a hard and fast rule, and other factors, for example drugs, affect seizure threshold.

-Immediately prior to treatment, a patient is given a short-acting anesthetic such as methohexital, etomidate, or thiopental, a muscle relaxant such as suxamethonium (succinylcholine), and occasionally atropine to inhibit salivation.
+Immediately prior to treatment, a patient is given a short-acting anesthetic such as methohexital, propofol, etomidate, or thiopental, a muscle relaxant such as suxamethonium (succinylcholine), and occasionally atropine to inhibit salivation.
+Studies have shown that adding ketamine, an NMDA receptor antagonist, to the anesthesia regimen produced greater decreases in depression scores when compared to propofol, methohexital, and thiopental alone.
 In a minority of countries such as Japan, India, and Nigeria, ECT may be used without anesthesia.
 The Union Health Ministry of India recommended a ban on ECT without anesthesia in India's Mental Health Care Bill of 2010 and the Mental Health Care Bill of 2013.
 The practice was abolished in Turkey's largest psychiatric hospital in 2008.

 The patient's EEG, ECG, and blood oxygen levels are monitored during treatment.

 ECT is usually administered three times a week, on alternate days, over a course of two to four weeks.